appsmithorg/appsmith-docs/website/docs/reference/widgets/rating.md

 ---
 # Rating

-This page provides information on using the Rating widget to perform a quick rating operations and customize it to rate any information from the connected datasource.
+This page provides information on using the Rating widget to perform a quick rating operations.

 <figure>
   <img src="/img/rating-img.png" style= {{width:"700px", height:"auto"}} alt="Display images on table row selection"/>